 Q: What is the current guidance about testing?

 A: According to guidance from the Virginia Department of Health and VCU Health science and medical experts, testing is recommended for individuals experiencing COVID-19 symptoms.
+Students and employees experiencing symptoms must report their symptoms to the Call Center at 804-MY-COVID (804-692-6843).

 Q: Will VCU test symptomatic individuals?
 What will it cost?